Juba, South Sudan

 “We’re not saying the Chinese model should be copied but to share lessons.
 It’s to give them the concepts so that they can adapt and find their own solutions,” says Zhang Yi, China’s economic attache in Juba.

-“When you go to China they will not be talking about democracy.”
 But South Sudan, the world’s youngest country, may be particularly impressionable.
 It is still developing its government institutions and political system, amid a four-year civil war that has split the former liberation party into several factions.
 China, which has major oil interests in the country, was one of the first countries to recognize South Sudan and remains engaged with the country, with 2,600 peacekeepers and more than 100 Chinese businesses and investors.

 “The SPLM seems to believe that given shared experience in historical struggle against imperialism and colonialism, there are much similarity and common ground between SPLM and the [Chinese Communist Party’s] origins,” says Yun Sun, a fellow at Brookings Institution who has written about party to party exchanges between China and African countries.